nre-learning/proposals/antidote-v1.0/MP2-antidote-web.md

 > **WARNING What follows below is very temporary**.
 These are very rough notes taken over a long period of time from a variety of sources.
 I'm pushing it raw so that I can stop holding these scratchpads on my computer.
 Please do not view anything below as particularly accurate, or even needing to be done.
 This will get re-organized very soon.

 #### Misc Notes

+- The guacamole servlet functionality is the blackest box in the whole thing right now.
+I understand high level but tshooting is pretty impossible.
+This is still VERY MUCH in “PoC mode”
+- I’m not a web designer.
+I’m sure I’m violating some standards
+- I’m not a javascript developer, it’s possible I’m making it hard to extend unintentionally (i.e. might be better to use some kind of framework)

+Pop up something in the web UI if there’s a new blog

 User feedback right in the UI.
 Click this button or type in this box to tell us about a problem.
 Responses go to some kind of queue for filtering and triage.
 Includes session and request IDs